shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 ## Gameplay Testing

-**Add a link to the full results of your gameplay tests.**
+The testing was done by all the team members in all phases of development.
+Our initial story was quite long and the gameplay took 20-30 minutes.
+However, when we playtested the game, we realized that many people who played the game did not enjoy the pacing of the story, and wanted to make more choices in a more action-packed setting.
+Due to that result, we had to completely change the script with a much fast-paced story.

-**Summarize the key findings from your gameplay tests.**
+With the newer script and changes in the audio, we received a much more positive results.
+People enjoyed the background music and the sound effects we added.
+Overall, the feedback from our gameplay testers was that the game has an engaging story and is fun to play.
+The testers were primarily our friends who played we were scripting the game, and our peers who played during the demo (Tuesday, Dec 10).

 ## Narrative Design

 The story took quite a long time for us to get right.
 Our original story involved the protagonist Ushi meeting Professor Kuma and enrolling in his ECS 189L class in the spring quarter.
 Here, Ushi heard about a Mochi Festival that he wanted to get an invite to, but had to impress Professor Kuma with taking certain actions and making certain choices throughout the quarter that would be selected by the player.
 As a result, we originally planned on having multiple endings depending on the choices that were being made by the player throughout the story.
 This original story was about 6000-7000 lines long and was heavily story-driven, focused on character development, atmosphere, and dialogue.
 As a result, playing through the entire game originally may have taken 20-30 minutes.

-However, when we playtested the game, we realized that many people who played the game did not enjoy the pacing of the story, and wanted to make more choices in a more action-packed setting.
-Because of this, and the fact that our game only had to be playable for around 5 minutes, we decided to completely rewrite the script, and cut out the vast majority of the prologue scene in the arcade.
+However, our tests were not positive and because of that, and the fact that our game only had to be playable for around 5 minutes, we decided to completely rewrite the script, and cut out the vast majority of the prologue scene in the arcade.
 We replaced it with an action-packed story with more dynamic music and quicker pacing to the story.
 In the context of this project, we thought that this would be a good direction for us.
 Perhaps if we had more time, we could have built out the original story more.
 The pacing of a visual novel does not need to be either fast or slow, but in the current context of this project and the relative time constraints, we thought it best to make the game's pacing much quicker.

 We have several points in the story where the player has the opportunity to make a certain choice.
 Some of the choices lead to a continuation in the story, and some of them inevitably lead to a game over.
 This approach was done for simplicity given the time constraints, and if we had more time, then perhaps we could have created a more dynamic story where different choices lead to different endings, instead of one correct path and several wrong paths.

 We wanted to add elements of UC Davis to our story so that the player could better connect with the story and the characters.
 The story was written by students, for students.
 Professor Kuma’s personality was not based on any particular professor in real life, we completely created his personality from scratch.
 But certain aspects of his aesthetic in terms of the asset we used were definitely taken from Professor Josh McCoy.
 This allowed our audience, which are primarily members of ECS 189L, to relate to the story even more.
 The other assets we used definitely added to the overall effectiveness of our narrative.
 We took certain photos or found photos on the internet that we then applied some effects on and incorporated into our game.
 We used pictures of certain locations in Davis to add to the overall feeling that the player was at UC Davis.

 ## Press Kit and Trailer